ShaneHarvey/mongo-connector/README.rst

 Installation
 ------------

 mongo-connector supports Python 2.6, 2.7, and 3.3+ and MongoDB versions 2.6, 3.0, 3.2, and 3.4.
+The installation can be customized to install extra
-The installation depends on which system you are targeting.
+dependencies or `Doc Managers`_ depending which system you are targeting.

 MongoDB
 ~~~~~~~